Uditsingh5/zentra/README.md

 # zentra
-Zentra is an upcoming social media app designed for real-time interactions, posting updates, and connecting with friends.
-Currently in early development, it aims to offer a secure, user-friendly, and scalable platform for sharing content and engaging with communities.
+Zentra is an upcoming social media app being built for students to connect, share updates, collaborate in real time, and engage with their campus communities on a secure and user-friendly platform.